Fabiantjoeaon/portfolio-2020/src/markdown-pages/changeroo.md

 <div class="content__right">

-I am not a designer however, and because a new interface design wasn't really my job, I have decided to freestyle it a bit, falling back onto the current design options when time was of the essence.
-This is what the current version of the portal looks like:
+During development there was no budget for a designer, so I had to freestyle some design choices during development as we were not happy with the current design.
+This is what the updates version of the portal looked like:
+Visit Changeroo <a href="https://changeroo.com">here</a>.

 </div>
 </div>

 <img src="./assets/changeroo_organisations.png" />

-With ~ 75 routes, I consider this a medium sized project, that I have handed over succesfully to my client, and enjoyed working on.
-You can visit Changeroo <a href="https://changeroo.com">here</a>.